-Under the Implementing Rules of the Bayanihan to Heal as One Act, all covered institutions, including lenders and banks, are to implement a 30-day grace period for all loans with principal or interest falling due within the period of enhanced community quarantine, without incurring interest on interest, penalties, fees and other charges.
+Under the Implementing Rules of the Bayanihan to Heal as One Act, all covered institutions, including lenders and banks, are to implement a 30-day grace period for all loans with principal or interest falling due within the period of Enhanced Community Quarantine (ECQ), without incurring interest on interest, penalties, fees and other charges.
 The borrower may pay the accrued interest for the 30-day grace period on a staggered basis over the remaining life of the loan.

-The same law provides that the president is authorized to move statutory deadlines for payment of taxes, fees and other charges required by law, and to grant any benefit in order to ease the burden on individuals under the Enhanced Community Quarantine in place by reason of the COVID-19 pandemic.
+The same law provides that the President is authorized to move statutory deadlines for payment of taxes, fees and other charges required by law, and to grant any benefit in order to ease the burden on individuals under the ECQ in place by reason of the COVID-19 pandemic.

-The government has provided a grace period of at least 30 days for amounts due on commercial leases for micro, small and medium enterprises affected by the enhanced community quarantine.
+The Philippine Department of Trade and Industry has provided a grace period of at least 30 days for amounts due on commercial leases for micro, small and medium enterprises affected by the ECQ.
 The rent falling due during the period of quarantine will be amortized for the next six months following the lifting of the quarantine, without interest, fees or penalties.

-The president may also provide for a minimum 30-day grace period for the payment of residential rents falling due within the period of enhanced community guarantine, without incurring interests, penalties, fees and other charges.
+The President may also provide for a minimum 30-day grace period for the payment of residential rents falling due within the period of ECQ, without incurring interests, penalties, fees and other charges.